yaksha-lab/explorers_algal_blooms_capstone/README.md

 train_segmentation.py trains the segmentor using pretrained DINO weights.
 The weights come in a variety of patch sizes (8/16) and transformer sizes (small/base).
 For more information on DINO, please see this repository (https://github.com/facebookresearch/dino).
 If precompute_knns.py is run then this script will train a model based on the dataset inputs and save checkpoint intervals.

-  **Hyperparameter Tuning**

-To ensure an optimal model, we will need to tune hyperparameters to our specific data and task.
-Hyperparameters are key settings that determine the behavior and performance of a machine learning model.
-Tuning these hyperparameters allows us to ensure that it achieves the best possible results.
-We have decided to evaluate the following parameters within our grid search:

-*   Number of Neighbors: 'n_neighbors': [3, 5, 7]
-*   Batch Size: 'batch_size': [8, 16, 32, 64]
-*   Model: model_type: ['KNN', 'SVM', 'RandomForest']
-*   Number of Steps: 'max_steps': [4000, 5000, 6000, 10000]
-*   Classes: 'dir_dataset_n_classes': [3, 5, 10]

   **Additional Questions?**
   Please refer to the original STEGO repo here (https://github.com/mhamilton723/STEGO)